A Transfer Matrix for the Input Impedance of weakly tapered Cones as of Wind Instruments: Acknowledgments

 \section{Acknowledgments}

-For valuable discussions and support, the authors thank Alexis Thibault, Augustin Ernoult, Juliette Chabassier, Malte Kob, and Peter K\"oltzsch.
+The authors thank Alexis Thibault, Augustin Ernoult, Juliette Chabassier, Malte Kob, and Peter K\"oltzsch for valuable discussions and support.
 Augustin Ernoult kindly provided the results of the finite-element calculations.